Here Come The Girls has finished now.

-Here Come the Girls explores the contribution that women living and working in the Royal Borough of Greenwich made during the Great War.
+Here Come the Girls explored the contribution that women living and working in the Royal Borough of Greenwich made during the Great War.
 From the outbreak of war in 1914, women and girls took up thousands of different and sometimes challenging roles, many leaving behind their old poorly paid traditional jobs.
 The impact had a profound effect both on the women and on society.

-Here Come the Girls focuses on the munition workers at the Royal Arsenal, the nurses and V.A.Ds which worked at the Brook and Royal Herbert Hospitals, as well as the auxiliary hospitals and the new families moving into the newly built Well Hall Estate (Progress Estate).
+Here Come the Girls focused on the munition workers at the Royal Arsenal, the nurses and V.A.Ds which worked at the Brook and Royal Herbert Hospitals, as well as the auxiliary hospitals and the new families moving into the newly built Well Hall Estate (Progress Estate).

 Head of Heritage Lottery Fund London,